-Master of Business Administration (M.B.A.)/ M.S. in Management Information Systems Overview:
+Master of Business Administration/M.S. in Business Analytics

+Overview:

-The M.B.A./M.S. in Management Information Systems dual degree combines the comprehensive business core of the M.B.A. with the in-depth technical expertise in information systems provided by the Management Information Systems Program.
+The M.B.A./M.S. in Business Analytics dual degree combines the comprehensive business core of the M.B.A. with the in-depth technical expertise in business analytics.
 This option requires application and admission to each degree program and the completion of all requirements for both degrees.
-The M.B.A./M.S. in Management Information Systems program requires 96 credits.
+The M.B.A./M.S.in Business Analytics program requires 96 quarter credit hourss.

+Curriculum:

-M.B.A./M.S. in Management Information Systems Core Curriculum (76 credits):
+M.B.A./M.S. in Management Information Systems core (80 quarter credit hours)

 MBA 500 Financial Accounting (4)

 MBA 510 Economics (4)

 MBA 520 Leadership and Ethics in a Global Environment (4)

 MBA 530 Organizational Behavior (4)

 MBA 539 International Business (4)

 MBA 541 Analytical Tools for Management Decisions (4)

 MBA 601 Managerial Accounting (4)

 MBA 611 Managerial Economics (4)

 MBA 630 Operations Management (4)

 MBA 651 Financial Management (4)

 MBA 661 Marketing Management (4)

 MBA 671 Strategic Management (4)

-MIS 545 Computer Organization and Architecture (4)

-MIS 546 Systems Analysis and Design (4)
+MIS/MSBA 659 Business Analytics (4)

+MIS/MSBA 663 Data Mining, Text Mining and Business Intelligence (4)

-MIS 656 Information Systems Security (4)
+MIS 683 Project Management (4)

 MIS 674 Database Management Systems (4)

-MIS 681 Network Planning (2)

-MIS 682 Network Design (2)

-MIS 683 Project Management (4)
+MSBA 685 Data Visualization (24)

+MSBA 686 Analytics for Big Data (4)

+MSBA 687 Data Warehousing (4)

-MIS 689 Strategic Information Technology Management (4)
+MSBA 689 Business Analytics Capstone (4)

 Program Electives:

-M.S. in Management Information Systems electives (16 credits)
+M.S.in Business Analytics electives (12 credits)

 M.B.A. electives (4 credits)

-Starting the Program:

-The academic calendar is organized around four 10-week academic quarters.
+Starting the Program: The academic calendar is organized around four 10-week academic quarters.
 Students may be admitted for any of these quarters.
 It is possible to follow either a part-time or full-time program.
 Because earning your dual degree requires a significant commitment, your initial advising appointment is very important.
-You must schedule an advising appointment before enrolling in your first M.B.A. or Management Information Systems class.
-An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and M.B.A./ Management Information Systems resources.
-M.B.A. and Management Information Systems course prerequisites must be met for enrollment in upper level courses.
-Contact the Program Manager for the Graduate

-Business Administration Department, at (630) 829-6205 or (630) 829-6220 to schedule your advising appointment.
+You must schedule an advising appointment before enrolling in your first M.B.A. or Business Analytics class.
+An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and M.B.A./Business Analytics resources.
+M.B.A. and Business Analytics course prerequisites must be met for enrollment in upper-level courses.
+Contact the Program Manager for the Graduate Business Administration Department at (630) 829-6205 or (630) 829-6220 to schedule your advising appointment.
 Many factors are weighed in assessing an applicant; there is no set admission formula and no predetermined cut-off point for test scores.
-Master of Education (M.Ed.)/ M.S. in Management and Organizational Behavior Introduction: